valtech-ch/saas-aem-module/ui.apps/src/main/content/jcr_root/apps/saas-aem-module/components/searchtab/README.md

 3. `./filters` - Defines list of simple search filter entries.
 The filter entries are joined with a logical 'AND' operator.
 4. `./template` - Defines SaaS query template name.
+5. `./sortParameters` - Defines a list of parameters that will be used to sort the results.

 ![dialog tab properties](../../../../../../../../../images/searchtab_dialog_properties.png)
 ![dialog tab filters collapsed](../../../../../../../../../images/searchtab_dialog_filters_collapsed.png)